offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 | n | a | n | a | ¶ | b | a |
 | a | n | a | n | a | ¶ | b |

-, then lexicographically sorting the rows of the matrix ...
+, then lexicographically sorts the rows ...

 |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|